ajfabbri/container-mesh/README.md

 Some TODOs:

-- Write small peer test app.
+- Small peer test app (agents).

-    - Main node logic for test.
-    - At random interval in (0.01, 0.99] seconds, write a message to peer's event object containing:
-      - Timestamp, node_id
-      - Later/nice to have: network utilization / node stats
+    - [x] Basic operation with latency reports in peer logs

-    - Peer-to-peer bootstrapping
+    - [x] Peer-to-peer bootstrapping

-        - Use well-known IP and "coordinator collection" to connect to coordinator and get CoordinatorInfo (heartbeat details + optional exec. plan)
+       - [x] Use well-known IP and "coordinator collection" to connect to coordinator and get CoordinatorInfo (heartbeat details + optional exec. plan)

+    - [ ] calculate resync latency (bound on time to get full set of updates for some epoch)

+- [ ] fix [cmesh-run.sh](docker/cmesh-run.sh) to allow spinning up huge sets of peers

-- Add the chaos stuff; write tests that use pumba / tc to mess with the network.
+- [ ] Add the chaos stuff; write tests that use pumba / tc to mess with the network.

-- Use secrets instead of env. vars to pass license / app ID.
+- [ ] Use secrets instead of env. vars to pass license / app ID.